 The Dentist as a New Profession

-While it had been practiced for a long period of time, the profession of a dentist wasn’t really a thing until the last centuries of the first millenium.
-For example, while Hippocrates is believed to bring the first scientific understanding of dentistry, he was still referred to in a more general sense: the Father of Medicine.
+While it had been practiced for a long period of time, the profession of a dentist wasn’t really a thing until the last centuries of the first millennium.
+For example, while Hippocrates is believed to have brought the first scientific understanding of dentistry, he was still referred to in a more general sense: as the Father of Medicine.

 The Arabians were the first society to actually recognize dentistry as a profession.
 One of the most well-known dentists was Avicenna, born in 980 AD.
 He used the drilling of teeth and filling them with medicaments to counter any form of constant tooth pain.

 A bit later, around the year 1100, one of the first books that had representations of dental instruments was published.

 In earlier times, the most common people who would perform surgeries were monks and priests.
 This might be the case because dental decay was still believed to have some sacred cause to it.
 However, around 1150, the monks were prohibited from performing any type of surgery.
 This, of course, also included tooth surgery.

 Barbers took over the tasks originally performed by the monks and priests.
 Not only in relation to dental surgery but really any surgery in general.